NickWaterton/Flair-Vents-MQTT-Interface/README.md

 openhab/sensors/flair/puck/Family Room-97b2/active True
 openhab/sensors/flair/puck/Family Room-97b2/set_temp 22.0
 ```
+The `date` is the date/time of the reading (ie when the puck/vent reported the value) converted to a local time, the `LastUpdate` is the date/time that it was published (in text, not ISO format), also a local time.
 To update the Office vent to 100% open, you would publish the following:
 ```
 openhab/sensors/flair/command/vent/Nick's Office-5384/percent_open 100
 ```
-On an Ubuntu 14.04 system using mosquitto-clients (see here for how to install: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04)
+On an Ubuntu 14.04 system using `mosquitto-clients`
 Enter:
 ```bash
 mosquitto_pub -t "openhab/sensors/flair/command/vent/Nick's Office-5384/percent_open" -m 100